traceannwhite/Flexbox-Example/flexbox-theknot.md

 <img src="https://i.imgur.com/XPyMklL.png" width=500/>

-Although this creates space we no longer have the items display in 2 rows with 4 elements per row.
-That is because margin adds to the space occupied by the element but flexbox doesn't take margin into consideration.
+Although this creates space wanted we no longer have the items display in 2 rows with 4 elements per row.
+That is because margin adds to the space occupied by the element and flexbox doesn't take margin into consideration.

-Another option to create the illusion of space is to remote margin and add padding.
+Another option to create the illusion of space is to remove margin and add padding.

 ```css
 li.ItemContainer {